pthomain/glitchy/README.md

 How does it work?
 -----------------

 This library can be used with or without Retrofit.
-It provides a set a of reactive interactors (RxJava / Coroutine Flow) that can be registered to operate in a predefined chained order on reactive streams.
+It provides a set a of reactive interceptors (RxJava / Coroutine Flow) that can be registered to operate in a predefined chained order on reactive streams.

 In practice, an interceptor assumes the role of a composer (e.g. `ObservableTransformer` in RxJava) but provides a common interface for both RxJava and Coroutine Flow implementations.